apokryphus/advanced-combat-system/README.md

 - Disclaimer: I don't use this version personally.
 - Ghost mode merges fine.
 - Not sure about EE.
+- Magic Spells has a few incompatibilities, like weapon buffs.
+This requires adding code to scripts within Magic Spells to fix this.

  <div align="right">